Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-QUT Council is committed to the achievement of the University's aims and ambitions within an operational framework that embodies the principles of good governance and has adopted the QUT Council Charter to guide these objectives.
+QUT Council is committed to the achievement of the University's aims and ambitions within an operational framework that embodies the principles of good governance and has adopted the QUT Council Charter (QUT staff access only) to guide these objectives.

 Top

-Council deliberations on any issue are confidential to Council members, although non-confidential papers and minutes of Council meetings are freely available for perusal in Governance Services at Gardens Point Campus.
+Council deliberations on any issue are confidential to Council members, although non-confidential papers and minutes of Council meetings are available for perusal upon request to the Director, Governance and Performance.

 Top

 Council is empowered to establish committees and to delegate power to committees or officers of the University.
-While Council is ultimately responsible for the management and operation of QUT, it has delegated authority to the chief executive officer, the Vice-Chancellor, and to various senior administrators of QUT for much of the day to day management of the University.
-Council has also established a number of committees (see Appendix 8 ), some of which have been authorised to make decisions in respect of prescribed policy and procedural matters.
-See the Schedule of Authorities and Delegations ( Appendix 3 ) for details.
+While Council is ultimately responsible for the management and operation of QUT, it has delegated authority to the chief executive officer, the Vice-Chancellor and President, and to various senior administrators of QUT for much of the day to day management of the University.
+Council has also established a number of committees (Appendix 8), some of which have been authorised to make decisions in respect of prescribed policy and procedural matters.
+See the Register of Authorities and Delegations (QUT staff access only) for details.

 Top